luyadev/luya.io/docs/guide/cms/blocktypes.md

 }
 ```

 The above example would generate 1 row with 2 columns.
-As bootstrap 4 has max 12 cols the first column would be larger then the second.
+As Bootstrap 4 has at max 12 cols the first column would be larger then the second.
 Now you can enable <class name="luya\cms\base\InternalBaseBlock" prop="isContainer" /> which will render the placeholders nicely and different to casual blocks.

 ::: danger $isContainer has no admin view
 When enabling the <class name="luya\cms\base\InternalBaseBlock" prop="isContainer" /> the <class name="luya\cms\base\InternalBaseBlock" method="admin" /> output wont have **no effect** and is not rendered!